mimoduo/mimogear/docs/postcss/mimo.md

 #Mimo

-The mimo partials refer to the slideshow and lightbox available within Mimogear.
+The mimo partials refer to the grid, slideshow, lightbox, and mimo-theme available within Mimogear.

 ##Grid